PlattSkin/Ansible-Lab/Ansible_Lab/docs/README.md

 Repeatable Ansible lab built with docker using python env

-<h2>Overview</h2>
+## Overview

 This project provides a repeatable, portable Ansible lab environment where the host machine acts as the Ansible control node, running Ansible inside a Python virtual environment, while Docker containers simulate managed target nodes accessed over SSH.

 This design mirrors real-world automation workflows used in production environments, CI pipelines, and automation servers — while remaining lightweight, fast to deploy, and easy to reset.

 The lab enables consistent experimentation with:

  -Ansible playbooks and roles

  -Inventory management

  -SSH-based automation

  -Idempotent infrastructure testing

  -Git-based automation workflows

 All without requiring virtual machines or permanent system changes.